-- Handles all strategic matters, including affiliations, joint ventures, physician relationships, and regulatory and governance issues, for longtime clients, which include major health systems such as Baystate Health and Stamford Health System.
+- Handles all strategic matters, including affiliations, joint ventures, physician relationships, and regulatory and governance issues, for longtime clients, which include major regional health systems such as Baystate Health, Central Maine Healthcare, and Stamford Health.

 - Advises Prospect Medical Holdings, Inc. in the development of its innovative coordinated regional care model in Rhode Island, Connecticut, New Jersey and Pennsylvania.

-- Serves as outside counsel to the Risk Management Foundation of the Harvard Medical Institutions, Inc. and the Controlled Risk Insurance Co., Ltd., the captive insurance company for the teaching hospitals of Harvard Medical School as well as MCIC Vermont, the risk retention group for Columbia, Johns Hopkins, New York Presbyterian Hospital, the University of Rochester Medical Center, Weill Cornell and Yale.
+- Serves as outside counsel to the Risk Management Foundation of the Harvard Medical Institutions, Inc. and the Controlled Risk Insurance Company of Vermont, Inc., a Vermont risk retention group for the teaching hospitals of Harvard Medical School as well as MCIC Vermont, the risk retention group for Columbia, Johns Hopkins, New York Presbyterian Hospital, the University of Rochester Medical Center, Weill Cornell and Yale.

 - Advises health care institutions on innovative transactions.
 For example, represented the University of Pennsylvania Health System (Penn) in its collaboration agreement with Children's Hospital of Philadelphia (CHOP) to provide CHOP with access to Penn's proton beam therapy facility.